Book your travel vaccinations online

 Fleet Street Clinic is not a VAT registered company

 You will require three doses of the vaccine in total.
-The primary schedule requires two vaccinations to be given 14 days apart, and a third dose to be given one year later.
+The primary schedule requires two vaccinations to be given 14 days apart, with a third dose to be given one year later.

-The vaccination is suitable for adults and children over the age of one-year-old.
+TBE vaccination is available for adults and children over the age of one year.
+Children receive a lower dose vaccine called Ticovac Junior.

 When should I get this vaccine?